Dynamite: History

 Despite the invention of the blasting cap, the instability of nitroglycerin rendered it useless as a commercial explosive.
 To solve this problem, Nobel sought to combine it with another substance that would make it safe for transport and handling but would not reduce its effectiveness as an explosive.
 He tried combinations of cement, coal, and sawdust, but was unsuccessful.
-Finally, he tried diatomaceous earth, fossilized algae, that he brought from the Elbe River near his factory in Hamburg, which successfully stabilized the nitroglycerin into a portable explosive.
+Finally, he tried diatomaceous earth, which is fossilized algae, that he brought from the Elbe River near his factory in Hamburg, which successfully stabilized the nitroglycerin into a portable explosive.

 Nobel obtained patents for his inventions in England on 7 May 1867 and in Sweden on 19 October 1867.
 After its introduction, dynamite rapidly gained wide-scale use as a safe alternative to black powder and nitroglycerin.
 Nobel tightly controlled the patents, and unlicensed duplicating companies were quickly shut down.
 A few American businessmen got around the patent by using absorbents other than diatomaceous earth, such as resin.

-Nobel originally sold dynamite as "Nobel's Blasting Powder" but decided to change the name to dynamite, from the Ancient Greek word dýnamis (δύναμις), meaning "power".
+Nobel originally sold dynamite as "Nobel's Blasting Powder" and later changed the name to dynamite, from the Ancient Greek word dýnamis (δύναμις), meaning "power".

 Manufacture

 Form

-Dynamite is usually sold in the form of cardboard cylinders about 8 in long and about 1+1/4 in in diameter, with a weight of about 1/2 lbt.
+Dynamite is usually sold in the form of cardboard cylinders about 8 in long and about 1+1/4 in in diameter, with a mass of about 1/2 lbt.
 A stick of dynamite thus produced contains roughly 1 MJ (megajoule) of energy.
 Other sizes also exist, rated by either portion (Quarter-Stick or Half-Stick) or by weight.

 Dynamite is usually rated by "weight strength" (the amount of nitroglycerin it contains), usually from 20% to 60%.
 For example, 40% dynamite is composed of 40% nitroglycerin and 60% "dope" (the absorbent storage medium mixed with the stabilizer and any additives).

 Storage considerations

 The maximum shelf life of nitroglycerin-based dynamite is recommended as one year from the date of manufacture under good storage conditions.

 Over time, regardless of the sorbent used, sticks of dynamite will "weep" or "sweat" nitroglycerin, which can then pool in the bottom of the box or storage area.
-For that reason, explosive manuals recommend the regular up-ending of boxes of dynamite in storage.
-Crystals will form on the outside of the sticks, causing them to be even more sensitive to shock, friction, and temperature.
+For that reason, explosive manuals recommend the regular upending of boxes of dynamite in storage.
+Crystals will form on the outside of the sticks, purportedly causing them to be even more sensitive to shock, friction, and temperature.
 Therefore, while the risk of an explosion without the use of a blasting cap is minimal for fresh dynamite, old dynamite is dangerous.
 Modern packaging helps eliminate this by placing the dynamite into sealed plastic bags and using wax-coated cardboard.

 Dynamite is moderately sensitive to shock.
 Shock resistance tests are usually carried out with a drop-hammer: about 100 mg of explosive is placed on an anvil, upon which a weight of between 0.5 and 10 kg is dropped from different heights until detonation is achieved.
 With a hammer of 2 kg, mercury fulminate detonates with a drop distance of 1 to 2 cm, nitroglycerin with 4 to 5 cm, dynamite with 15 to 30 cm, and ammoniacal explosives with 40 to 50 cm.